rehierl/node-tree-outliner/1-1-4-node-trees/readme.md

-This content is intended to communicate graph/tree-related aspects: definitions of node trees, tree traversal, particular tree-related sequences, etc.
+This content is intended to communicate aspects related to node trees: definitions of node trees, tree traversal, particular node sequences, etc.

 Note that a tree's node sequence is most important to the whole discussion.
 The other sequences could however still prove to be useful when communicating